kunal15145/kunal15145.github.io/aboutme.md

 subtitle: 'Moo Point !!! :stuck_out_tongue: '
 ---

 My name is Kunal Sharma.
 Completed my undergraduate studies in the field of Electronics and Communication from [IIITD](https://iiitd.ac.in/) in year 2019.
 Although the degree says ECE, I found my interest in the field of Computer Science.
-What attracted me to this field was the sheer problem solving, deep dive to find solution and digging my way around stuff to make sense how a particular thing works.
+What attracted me to this field was the sheer problem solving required, deep diving in the problems to figure out a solution and digging my way around different technologies to make sense of how a particular thing works.

 My areas of Interests are
 - Computer Networking